 Eufemia and Beatrice both left Hungary to give birth to their resulting sons, who would each be their only child.
 There was one main difference when they fled Hungary; Eufemia was divorced and Beatrice was widowed.

-Eufemia of Kiev was born around 1096, to Vladimir, Prince of Suzdal and Pereyaslavl.
+Eufemia of Kyiv was born around 1096, to Vladimir, Prince of Suzdal and Pereyaslavl.
 The identity of her mother is unknown, but she’s thought to have been a Byzantine noblewoman.
-Vladimir was a member of the Rurik dynasty that ruled the Kievan Rus, and in 1113, he became Prince of all Kiev.
+Vladimir was a member of the Rurik dynasty that ruled the Kievan Rus, and in 1113, he became Prince of all Kyiv.